Jo-Wilfried Tsonga career statistics

 This is a list of the main career statistics of French former professional tennis player, Jo-Wilfried Tsonga.
 Tsonga has won 18 ATP titles in singles, including 2 Masters titles at the 2008 Paris Masters and the 2014 Canada Masters.
 He was also the runner-up at the 2008 Australian Open and 2011 ATP World Tour Finals in singles.
 In addition, he was a silver medalist in men's doubles with Michaël Llodra at the 2012 London Olympics.
+He achieved a career-high singles ranking of world No. 5 in February 2012, and was the first player to defeat each member of the "Big Four" at Grand Slam tournaments.
+He also made semifinal appearances at the 2010 Australian Open, 2011 and 2012 Wimbledon Championships, along with 2013 and 2015 French Open.